 Other implementation improvements such as the identification of possible user categories and/or disclosure rationales.

-Upon receipt of the advice from the Advisory Group, ICANN Org and Contracted Parties will meet virtually to review the advice and discuss if/how this advice can be implemented.
-ICANN Org and Contracted Parties will report back to both the Advisory Group and the GNSO Council on how the advice was considered and what next steps, if any, are expected to be taken in response to the advice.

-The Advisory Group may also make recommendations to the GNSO Council for any policy issues that may require further policy work.
+The Mechanism focuses solely on the implementation of the SSAD and must not contravene the ICANN Bylaws, the GNSO PDP and/or existing contractual provisions for the development of new requirements for Contracted Parties.
+The Mechanism may make recommendations to the GNSO Council for any policy issues that may require further policy work.

-The members of the Advisory Group commit to working in good faith towards the goals outlined in these policy recommendations.
+The EPDP Team has indicated a preference to use existing processes and procedures to establish this Mechanism, if possible.
+Similarly, unnecessary complexity or cost should be avoided.
+The EPDP Team will further consider the details of the Mechanism, and would like request community input on the following:

+What existing processes / procedures, if any, can be used to meet the above responsibilities?

+If no suitable existing processes / procedures can be used, what type of mechanism should be created factoring in:

+Who should guidance be provided to?

+How is guidance developed / agreed to?

+How should it be structured?

+What information is needed to ensure the continuous evolution of SSAD?

+How is guidance of the Mechanism expected to be implemented?

-A detailed charter for the SSAD Advisory Group is expected to be developed during the implementation phase of these policy recommendations.
+A detailed charter for the Mechanism is expected to be developed during the implementation phase of these policy recommendations.

-To begin, the EPDP Team recommends the Advisory Group to meet virtually at least every six months for the first two years following the implementation of the SSAD.

 SSAD Implementation Guidance

 The EPDP Team recommends that, consistent with the preliminary recommendation that an SSAD request must be received for each domain name registration for which non-public registration is requested to be disclosed, it must be possible for requestors to submit multiple requests at the same time, for example, by entering multiple domain name registrations in the same request form if the same request information applies.